bennycode/ts2esm/README.md

 # ts2esm

-Converts your TypeScript import & export declarations into ESM-compatible declarations. 🪄
+You want to transform your project into an ECMAScript module (ESM)?
+Look no further!
+This tool (`ts2esm`) converts your TypeScript import and export declarations into ESM-compatible ones. 🪄

+It also [works with JavaScript](https://github.com/bennycode/ts2esm/issues/20#issuecomment-1894702085) projects since TypeScript is a superset of JavaScript.

 ## Guide

-Convert your CommonJS TypeScript project into an ECMAScript module with these simple steps:
+Convert your CommonJS projects (TypeScript or JavaScript) into ECMAScript modules with these simple steps:

 1. Add `"type": "module"` in your `package.json`
 2. Set [module](https://www.typescriptlang.org/tsconfig#module) to `"nodenext"` in your `tsconfig.json`